4 Best Titanium Hammers of 2022 – Reviews & Buying Guide

 Sometimes, you must work within a strict budget.
 In that case, you don’t need frills: you need the best titanium hammers for the money.
 And for the best value pick, we have to go with the Stiletto FH10C Claw Hammer.

 With its 10-ounce head, this hammer is particularly light in weight.
 That means you can tackle larger projects for longer periods.

 The hammer still provides the force you need, though, and the shock-absorbing design makes each swing a bit easier.
 And while it’s a small touch, we enjoyed the curved grip that made this hammer very ergonomic.

 Why, then, is this our best value pick instead of best overall pick?
 It is less durable than other options, meaning you’ll need to replace it sooner rather than later.
 And without a real warranty past 30 days, you have no option except buying another hammer.

 3. Stiletto 12 with Curved Titanium Hammer – Premium Choice

 What if you need a titanium hammer and you’ve got money to burn?
-In that case, you may be interested in more premium options.
+In that case, you may be interested in more premium options and our expensive hammer.
 And the best of those options is the Stiletto TI12SC-F 12 with Curved Titanium Hammer.

 At 1.6 pounds, this is one of the heavier hammers on the list.
 But it packs a real punch thanks to the poly/fiberglass handle.